Every business has customers who have struggles and problems they’re trying to solve. And I can tell you right away your customers are no different.

-In order to monitor your competition, we recommend two extremely useful tools: Opensiteexplorer.org and Buzzsumo – which I’ve already mentioned.
+In order to monitor your competition, we recommend using Squirrly SPY.

 Use Google Analytics

-Aside from knowing how much traffic you have on your website and where it’s coming from, Google Analytics provides plenty of insight when it comes to the demographics and interests of customers.
+Aside from showcasing how much traffic you have on your website and where it’s coming from, Google Analytics also provides plenty of insight when it comes to the demographics and interests of customers.

 So, take advantage of this and start looking in this section more.

 It will also help you segment your market and target it by creating better content – which brings us to the final step.